 GetAccept is an effective digital signature tool for midsize teams needing an extra engagement boost.
 The software’s video and chat features are perfect for getting everyone on the same page, and it’s both intuitive and easy to use.
 HelloSign, on the other hand, is better suited for individuals and small teams.
 Its interface is simpler and geared towards quick, easy signing, making it ideal for those who don’t need the extra bells and whistles.
 However, both eSignature tools are excellent choices for implementing electronic signatures so that the best choice will depend on your team’s needs.

 In contrast to HelloSign, GetAccept offers a free plan with up to three active send-outs per month.
 Its Essential plan is priced at $15 per user per month and offers up to 10 active send-outs and custom colors.
-These features make GetAccept more accessible for teams looking to try a new tool.
+These features make GetAccept more accessible for teams trying a new tool.

 - Document analytics